 Outdoor pools gain heat from the sun, absorbing 75%–85% of the solar energy striking the pool surface.
 This is an important contribution to the pool's heating needs.
 A pool cover will decrease the solar gain contribution to some extent, depending on what type you use.
 A transparent bubble cover may reduce pool solar energy absorption by 5%–15%.
 A completely opaque cover will reduce it by 20%–40%.
 You need to consider this when selecting a pool cover.

-You also need to decide whether you want a manual, semi-automatic, or an automatic pool cover.
+A cover doesn’t save any energy if you never use it.
+That’s why you need to consider ease of closure and opening.
+You have options ranging from a manual, semi-automatic, or an automatic pool cover.
 You can manually pull the cover on and off, fold it, and place it somewhere out of the way.
 You can also purchase a pool cover reel to help manually roll up the pool cover.
 The reel, usually on wheels, can be rolled out of the way.

 Semi-automatic covers use a motor-driven reel system.
 They use electrical power to roll and unroll the cover, but usually require someone to pull on the cover when unrolling, or guide the cover onto the reel when rolling up the cover.
 Semi-automatic covers can be built into the pool deck surrounding the pool, or can use reels on carts.